krustevgeorgi/Nexo/README.md

 ### `yarn start`

-Starts an express server to serve the bundled app.
+Starts an express server to serve the built project app.